Chuanfang-Neptune/Jackal_quiz/README.md

 Note:
 - A lower speed is needed if using open-loop control. (comment the upper part and uncomment lower part)
 - Setting a target that is too far away from the robot would result in a long solving time for the MPC path planner.
-Good examples of targets are [1.0,4.0], [2.0,4.0], [3.0,4.0], [4.0,4.0]
+Good examples of targets are [1.0,4.0], [2.0,4.0], [3.0,4.0], [4.0,4.0].
+For the reproduction of video I provided some pre-defined yaml configs.

 ## Open loop control